rvermeiren/theme_WeCitizens/README.md

 ## Requirements

-The folder Scratchpad (https://wordpress.com/themes/scratchpad/) is necessary for the proper functioning of this theme.
+The theme Scratchpad (https://wordpress.com/themes/scratchpad/) is necessary for the proper functioning of this theme.
+This theme is a child of Scratchpad and some functions depends on it.

 ## 404.php